lvgl/lvgl/docs/widgets/core/canvas.md

 ## Usage

 ### Buffer
-The Canvas needs a buffer which stores the drawn image.
+The Canvas needs a buffer in which stores the drawn image.
 To assign a buffer to a Canvas, use `lv_canvas_set_buffer(canvas, buffer, width, height, LV_IMG_CF_...)`.
 Where  `buffer` is a static buffer (not just a local variable) to hold the image of the canvas.
 For example,